fox-projects/edwinkofler.com/content/pages/about/about.md

 ## Colophon

+This website was created with my own static site generator, [ten](https://github.com/fox-incubating/ten).
+I chose to build my own solution because I wanted full control over the build process and I wanted my code to last (over decades).

-The source for this repository can be found at [fox-projects/edwinkofler.com](https://github.com/fox-projects/edwinkofler.com).
-It was generated using [ten](https://github.com/fox-incubating/ten), a personal static site generator.
+The documents and files for this website can be found at [fox-projects/edwinkofler.com](https://github.com/fox-projects/edwinkofler.com).